This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

 Younger me would have laughed at you if you suggested I'd become a runner.
 My dad was a runner my entire life, and I'm……not exactly the most athletic person on earth.
 I tried jogging with him a couple times in high school and lasted about 3 blocks.
-In my late twenties, I started to experience anxiety attacks.
-Crippling anxiety attacks that led me to a therapist to ask for help.
-I walked in the first day and told her I was open to whatever she felt I needed to do.
-Imagine my surprise when she suggested RUNNING.
+I couldn't get past the initial time to start running stage.
+It felt ANYTHING but easy, and if I'm being honest…..I'm not exactly the best athlete.

-Running?
+So I left her office complaining under my breath.
 AGAIN?
 Why did this keep coming up?
 Didn't everyone realize I wasn't athletic or outdoorsy?
 But, I was willing to try anything.
 I did a TON of research about how to become a runner, and now?
 Over ten years later?
 I still run multiple times a week and absolutely love it.
 Yes, seriously.

 So this?
 It's the how to become a runner guide for you non-athletes.
 I promise, it's not scary and will help you to fall in love with running.
 It's not ridiculously challenging, and will ease you into running in a way that is empowering and REASONABLE.
 In my tips list…….I'm sharing all my favorite tips and tricks for how to become a runner for EVERYONE, including my must-have products and what I need for running every time.